AeonDigital/Shell-MSE-Main-Module/src/mse/interface/show/message/attachments/man/en-us.md

   Name of the associative array containing the message settings.

-If omitted or invalid, the associative array is started "MSE_GLOBAL_SHOW_MESSAGE_CONFIG" using the default theme and this will be used for the message formatting.
+If omitted or invalid, the associative array is started "MSE_MESSAGE_THEME_CONFIG" using the default theme and this will be used for the message formatting.